asherblooom/game/README.md

 _Note: the link should take you to a sign-in page for UoB which will then direct you to the **6th edition** e-book.
 You can access the **7th edition** (most recent edition) by scrolling down and selecting it_

-- [This website](https://antongerdelan.net/opengl/index.html) is another good OpenGL 4 tutorial, but covers some topics in a slightly different order
+- [This website](https://antongerdelan.net/opengl/index.html) is another good OpenGL 4 tutorial, which is simpler than the above but covers some topics in a slightly different order

 - [This website](https://www.learnopengl.com/) teaches OpenGl ver.
 3 (but is still good) and can be useful to provide extra detail/flesh out understanding\